“There are two ways to live your life. One is as though nothing is a miracle. The other is as though everything is a miracle.” ~unknown

 I was feeling so much more than just a little better.
 It’s difficult to describe.
 Stunned.
 Touched.
 Awed.
 I think the word I am looking for is LOVED.
 I remain grateful for our “chance” encounter.

-Postscript: It's now been almost two and a half years since Nick passed.
+Postscript: It's now been almost three and a half years since Nick passed.
 After several more of these types of experiences, (they continue to this day), and much study and exploration on my part, I now know that this incident was among the first group of signs my son Nick would send me.
 He is not lost to me.
 He is very present in my life and the lives of those he loves.